Jill Culton

 Jill Culton is an American animator, storyboard artist, director, and screenwriter.
-With her directorial debut on Sony's first animated film, Open Season, she became the first female principal director of a big budget, computer-generated feature film.
+With her directorial debut on Sony Pictures Animation's first animated film, Open Season, she became the first female principal director of a big budget, computer-generated feature film.

 Education and career

 Previously, she studied at the Character Animation program at the California Institute of the Arts, where she later taught animation.

 She was also a storyboard artist for various Pixar films such as Toy Story, Toy Story 2, A Bug's Life and also co-wrote the original treatment for Monsters, Inc., and continued to become the Head of Development.

 She animated on Toy Story and served as a Directing Animator at Turner Features for the film Cats Don't Dance.

 Along with Anthony Stacchi, she helped to develop Curious George while working at Industrial Light & Magic.

 In 2003, Culton joined Sony Pictures Animation, which launched a year before to produce CG animated films.
 During her years at Sony, Culton, along with directing Open Season and executive producing Open Season 2, also developed Hotel Transylvania.

 As of 2010, Culton was at DreamWorks Animation.
 For some time, she was writing and directing an animated film (now titled Abominable) about a little girl and a Yeti, tentatively titled Everest, but by 2016, she had left the project.

 However, in 2018, she came back to the project to write and direct once again.

 In June 2024, it was announced that Culton would serve as the co-director of Warner Bros.
 Pictures Animation's adaptation of Oh, the Places You'll Go!.